Can You Compost Bones? Here’s the Nitty-Gritty

 Bokashi composting

-A bokashi bin is different than other household composting systems.
+A bokashi bin is different from other household composting systems.
 It breaks down food in an anaerobic (oxygen-free) container and uses inoculated bran as a starter to decompose food via fermentation.
-You can safely add meat bones to a bokashi bin.
+You can safely compost meat, dairy, and meat bones to a bokashi bin.

 Can you add bones to your worm bin?